learn-academy-2021-alpha/week-2-assessment-algtan/interview-questions.md

   Hoisting in JavaScript is when functions and classes are recognized prior to the execution of any code.

   Researched answer:
+  JavaScript code interpretation is done in two passes.
+Hoisting occurs during the first pass in the interpreter, in which variable and function declarations are processed.
+The order of when these things appear in the code won't matter as a result.
+On the second pass, the code is executed.

 ## Looking Ahead: Terms for Next Week